calrissian/flowmix/README.md

 Other non-relational operations like switches and governors can also be applied to orchestrate the flow of a stream of data.
 Generic functions can be applied to each event as it passes through a stream.

-##Planned Notable Features:
-- Groovy-defined flows that get auto-classloaded by the Storm bolts to limit downtime and promote on-the-fly updates of flows.
-- Automatic synchronization of flow updates via Zookeeper.
-You modify your flow and submit it, the Storm topology will automatically update itself.
-- Ability to expire partitioned windows by time
-- Aggregated windows with custom aggregation functions
-- Easy to define flow processing pipelines that automatically run in parallel.
-- Customizable output processing (the flow stops with output, you plug in your downstream handling)

 ##Concepts:

 ###What are events?